Arturomtz8/github-inspector/README.md

 ## Telegram

 This project provides libraries to run a Telegram bot called [Github Inspector](https://t.me/GithubInspectorBot), which can answer with trending repositories on GitHub based on the language you provide as input.
+You can find the code and more information about the bot [here.](https://github.com/Arturomtz8/github-inspector-telegram)

 <img src="screenshots/github-inspector-telegram-bot.png"/>